frank-chris/covid-cases-on-map/README.md

 1. GeoJSON data for the states and union terroritories of India was downloaded from [here](https://github.com/datameet/maps) (Downloaded the files and used [mapshaper](https://mapshaper.org/) to convert to GeoJSON)

 2. CovidPopulation_May2_run3.data was converted to CSV using MS Excel.
+CSV data for state-wise daily Covid-19 cases in India was downloaded from [here](https://api.covid19india.org/csv/latest/state_wise_daily.csv)

-3. The python script named pyscript.py was used to combine the GeoJSON data(States_GeoJSON.json) and CSV data(CovidPopulation_May2_run3.csv) and save it in a JavaScript file(predicted_data.js)
+3. The python script named pyscript.py was used to combine the GeoJSON data(States_GeoJSON.json) and CSV data(CovidPopulation_May2_run3.csv and state_wise_daily.csv) and save it in a JavaScript file(predicted_data.js)

 4. This file is then used by the webpage for displaying the chloropleth map using [Leaflet.js](https://leafletjs.com/examples/choropleth/)